ocaml/v2.ocaml.org/site/learn/tutorials/calling_fortran_libraries.md

 # Calling Fortran libraries

-Fortran isn't a language the many people write new codes in but it still is in extensive use in the scientific communities.
+Fortran isn't a language the many people write new code in but it still is in extensive use in the scientific communities.
 Many, many libraries exist for doing numerical calculation that will never be written in C or C++.
 It is quite possible though to call Fortran routines from OCaml as